ckothapalli/springboot-kubernetes/README.md

 </html>
 ```

 We can also see the how the DNS record is for this service.
-The serviceName.namespace.svc.clusterName is the fully qualified domain name of the service.
+The serviceName.namespace.svc.clusterRootDomain is the fully qualified domain name of the service.

 ```
 / # nslookup nginx-svc-np